problemsolver72221/react-redux-boilerplate/README.md

-# pern-stack-boilerplate
+# react-redux-boilerplate

-A boilerplate for PERN stack
+A modular boilerplate for React & Redux